-As a general rule, if the car is running hot but the heater is blowing cold then there is a problem with one or more parts of the engine cooling system.
+If the car is running hot but the heater is blowing cold then there is usually a problem with one or more parts of the engine cooling system.
 The fault could be caused by a bad heater core, a faulty blower motor, low engine coolant levels, or even a faulty coolant thermostat.

 It’s important to get to the bottom of problems with the cooling system before they get too bad.
 If the engine is allowed to overheat, then this could cause expensive damage to the engine.